David Jolicoeur

 David Jude Jolicoeur (September 21, 1968 – February 12, 2023), also known as Trugoy the Dove, Plug Two, and Dave, was an American rapper best known as one third of the hip hop group De La Soul.

 Along with the other members of De La Soul, Jolicoeur was a member of the collective Native Tongues.
 Jolicoeur co-wrote the Gorillaz song "Feel Good Inc.", which featured De La Soul and won a Grammy Award in 2006 for Best Pop Collaboration with Vocals.

-Life and career
+Early life, family and education

-Jolicoeur was born in Brooklyn, New York City, to Haitian-American parents, but he grew up in the Long Island hamlet of East Massapequa.
+Jolicoeur was born in Brooklyn, New York City, to Haitian-American parents.
+He was raised in the Long Island hamlet of East Massapequa.

+He attended Amityville Memorial High School in the Amityville area of Long Island.